 In number 1 (above) I spoke about creating a short sentence in the meta description.
 Well, the Yoast plugin provides the space for you to add this in.
 Plus it limits you to a certain amount of characters, helping you to short and to the point.

 Now don’t worry thinking how will you know if what you doing or not doing its right.
 The Yoast plugin shows you an information insight panel in the sidebar of your post, along with a simple colour signal.
 Red means not good, Amber means it’s ok, Green means it great.
 And with each colour, it will explain what you need to work on if it’s red or amber.

 3. Your URL permalink don’t have numbers

 A permalink is your links identity for every blog post you create in WordPress.
 When you start a new blog (not a new blog post) the permalink is set to default which looks like this:

 Some people set their permalinks to look like this:

 You want your permalinks to look like this:

 The search engines like the 3rd option more.
 If your links look like the 2nd option you are still ok.
 But if your links look like the 1st option go about changing this before you add any more content to your blog.

 If your blog has been using the first or second option and you want to change it to the 3rd option, it will take a bit of work depending on how much existing content you already have on your blog.
 You will need to redirect all the old links to the new links.

 Download the checklist with bullets points for free.
 So you have it as a reference when you start creating your blog posts.

-If you are already a subscriber my creative friend can jump the queue and login into your get yours.
+If you are already a creative friend subscriber can jump the queue and login into your get yours.

 4. Inbound Links helps your blog post rank higher